Cray-HPE/docs-csm/operations/network/management_network/aruba/verify_dhcp_traffic_on_workers.md

 ## Resolution

-If this issue occurs, the only solution is to restart KEA and making sure that it gets moved to a different worker node.
+If this issue occurs, then the only solution is to restart KEA and making sure that it gets moved to a different worker node.

 [Back to Index](../README.md)